Skip to main content

 Administrative Council

-The council consists of the dean, chairs and directors of all academic and administrative units, the chair of the Collegiate Council, associate and assistant deans, and appropriate dean's staff.
-The voting members of this body are the dean, the department chairs, and directors.
-The dean presides at all council meetings.
+The council consists of the Dean, chairs and directors of all academic and administrative units, the chair of the Collegiate Council, associate and assistant deans, and appropriate dean's staff.
+The voting members of this body are the Dean, the department chairs, and directors.
+The Dean presides at all council meetings.

 Committee Members:

-• Stephanie Shonekan, Dean
+• Stephanie Shonekan, Dean, ARHU

-• Trevor Parry-Giles, Associate Dean, Faculty Affairs and Research
+• Trevor Parry-Giles, Associate Dean, ARHU

-• Amanda Bailey, Chair, English
+• Amanda Bailey, Chair, English; ADVANCE Professor

-• Laura Brown, Assistant Dean, Development
+• Laura Brown, Assistant Dean, ARHU

-• Kathleen Cavanaugh, Assistant Dean, Academic Technology & Administrative Operations
+• Kathleen Cavanaugh, Assistant Dean, ARHU

 • Eric Adler, Chair, Classics